Compact Macintosh

 The Macintosh 128K introduced the Compact Macintosh case style.
 The bevelled edges were also used on the Apple II and the Apple III.

-A Compact Macintosh (or Compact Mac) is an all-in-one Apple Mac computer with a display integrated in the computer case, beginning with the original Macintosh 128K.
-Compact Macs include the original Macintosh through to the Color Classic sold between 1984 and 1995.
-The larger Macintosh LC 500 series, Power Macintosh 5000 series, iMac and eMac are not described as a "Compact Mac".
+A Compact Macintosh (or Compact Mac) is an all-in-one Apple Mac computer with a display integrated in the computer case, beginning with the original Macintosh 128K first sold in 1984.
+Compact Macs run through to the Color Classic II sold until 1995.

-Apple divides these models into five form factors: The Macintosh 128K, Macintosh SE, and Macintosh Classic (all with a 9 in black and white screen), the modernized Macintosh Color Classic with a 10 in color screen, and the very different Macintosh XL.